 IRIS Center Technician Katie Knowles and web developer Ben Ostermeier conduct a workshop on using Omeka to create individual digital projects.
 They address the process of adding items to create collections and exhibitions with the software as well as customizing the presentation of digital collections.
 The second of four talks in the IRIS Brown Bag series on topics in the digital humanities.

 Aspects of Making an Online Multimedia Map

 March 24, 2017

-Web developer and Computer Science graduate student Brajesh Karna will give a brief overview of Google Maps.
-He will demonstrate various features of Google’s My Maps, including layers, pins, drawing polygons, and adding routes.
+Web developer and Computer Science graduate student Brajesh Karna gives a brief overview of Google Maps.
+He demonstrates various features of Google’s My Maps, including layers, pins, drawing polygons, and adding routes.
 Try it yourself!
 No web development experience necessary.